sachinlim/elt-autosleep/README.md

 ### Removal of empty rows

 One important bit of information to take note of is that each date will have rows filled with information.
 It is not possible to have a date without there being some form of sleep data being available.
-However, the oxygen saturation levels (SpO2) might not always be included for each recorded date because the Sleep focus mode was not enabled.
-This leads to some columns being empty, which does not provide the entire picture of sleep.
+However, the oxygen saturation levels (SpO2) may not always be included for each recorded date because the Sleep focus mode was not enabled.
+This leads to some columns being empty, which does not provide the entire picture of sleep - data will not be as accurate as a proper sleep study but it gives an idea.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/80691974/211573853-c0401973-1016-4639-a856-b47e17ef8441.png">
 </p>

-In the screenshot above, the last 3 rows contain SpO2 data from that night's sleep record.
-The empty columns mean that the entire row is removed.
+In the screenshot above, the last 3 columns on the right contain SpO2 data from that night's sleep record.
+The empty columns will mean that the entire row is removed because of there being not enough data.

 ### Conversion of months to numerical values